Valediction: Business usage in the United States

-The following table contains complimentary closings as recommended for business hard-letter use by two American authorities: Barron's Educational Series and American Management Association.
+The following table contains complimentary closings as recommended for business hard-letter use by two American authorities: Barron's Educational Series and American Management Association (AMACOM).

 Diplomatic usage

 A diplomatic note verbale always ends with an elaborate valediction, most commonly "[Sender] avails itself of this opportunity to renew to [recipient] the assurances of its highest consideration".

 Valedictions in e-mail

 Valedictions in formal e-mail are similar to valedictions in letters; on the whole, they are variations of "regards" and "yours".
 However, a wide range of popular valedictions are used in casual e-mail but very rarely in letters.